Local Enforcement Keeping Close Eye On Intersections - OkotoksOnline.com

 Okotoks RCMP and Okotoks Municipal Enforcement want residents to be aware of their actions at intersections.

-Their joining officers across the province in recognizing Intersection Safety Month.
+They're joining officers across the province in recognizing Intersection Safety Month.

 Peter Stapley, Acting Municipal Enforcement Manager, says there is a common mistake he sees in Okotoks.